ChainSafe/ChainBridge/README.md

 To use secure keys, see `chainbridge accounts --help`.
 The keystore password can be supplied with the `KEYSTORE_PASSWORD` environment variable.

+To import external ethereum keys, such as those generated with geth, use `chainbridge accounts import --ethereum /path/to/key`.

 For testing purposes, chainbridge provides 5 test keys.
 The can be used with `--testkey <name>`, where `name` is one of `Alice`, `Bob`, `Charlie`, `Dave`, or `Eve`.

 # Chain Implementations